 We found 5 internists who accept Coventry Bronze near Indianapolis, IN.

-Dr. Lee Gemma's medical specialty is adult cardiology, general internal medicine, and cardiac electrophysiology (heart rhythm).
-Dr. Gemma accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-He studied medicine at Ohio State University College of Medicine.
+Dr. Lee Gemma's areas of specialization are adult cardiology, general internal medicine, and cardiac electrophysiology (heart rhythm).
+Dr. Gemma takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+He graduated from Ohio State University College of Medicine.

 Dr. Pavankumar Patel specializes in adult endocrinology and general internal medicine.
 He is in-network for United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.

 Dr. David Hedrick's medical specialty is general internal medicine, adult hematology, and adult oncology.
 Coventry, Coventry Carelink, and Coventry Catastrophic are among the insurance carriers that Dr. Hedrick takes.
 He is a graduate of Indiana University School of Medicine.